joctet/onto_x_project/README.md

   - `main.py`: The main script to run the program
   - `streamlit_app.py`: Streamlit interface to interact with the FastAPI API
   - `api.py`: FastAPI backend for handling entity queries.
 - `images/`: Contains the demo images for the README
 - `data/`: Contains the CSV data
 - `Dockerfile` : Contains the necessary steps to build an image of the project, including installing dependencies, copying source files
 - `requirements.txt` : Contains the list of the Python dependencies for the project.
+- `arborescence.txt` : Contains the structure of the project in the form of a tree, and was generated with the following command : ```tree /F > arborescence.txt```

 ## Setup Instructions to run the app on your machine